-I have two children and before I had my firstborn I researched all kinds of methods and routines for baby feeding and sleeping.
+I have two children and before I had my firstborn I researched all kinds of schedules for baby feeding and sleeping.
 There was so much out there that I became overwhelmed, so instead of choosing a schedule, I decided not to follow any.

 Sounds like a great plan, right?! 🙂

-Well, not only did I not follow any routine, I also didn’t get a full night’s sleep for over a year!
+Well, not only did I not follow any schedule, I also didn’t get a full night’s sleep for over a year!
 I was exhausted and told myself that I didn’t ever want to do that again.

 When we were expecting our second child, I knew that I had to find some sort of sleep and feeding schedule because not doing anything didn’t work.

 A friend of mine suggested I read On Becoming Babywise: Giving Your Infant the Gift of Nighttime Sleep* by Gary Ezzo and Robert Bucknam. (also known as Babywise)

 As I read through the book, I learned SO much more than just a schedule to follow.

 The authors shared two different families: one that followed the Babywise method and one that didn’t.
 The one that didn’t follow the Babywise method was a pretty accurate description of me with my firstborn.

 Throughout the book I had light bulb moments, “Oh, that’s what I did wrong.
 No wonder he wouldn’t sleep!”

 I had always heard of people who could tell what a baby needed based on their cries, but I could never figure out how.
 Well, now I know with my 7 month old.